FAQ - Frequently Asked Questions

 How much does it cost to earn my Instrument Rating?

-There are many variables involved, but my records show that, on average, it will cost approximately $10,000 (+/- $4,000) for your ground and flight time spent with me (including G1000 aircraft rental during that time).
-The large variance depends greatly on how much training you need to do with me vs how much you can do with a safety pilot to gain the required proficiency, cross-country, and actual or simulated instrument flight time.
+There are many variables involved, but my records show that, on average, it will cost approximately $10,000 (+/- $4,000 or more) for your ground and flight time spent with me (including G1000 aircraft rental during that time).
+The large variance depends greatly on how much training you do with me vs how much you fly with a safety pilot to meet your requirements.
+Regardless, you need to gain the required proficiency, cross-country, and actual or simulated instrument flight time as specified in the regulations.
+I provide my clients with list of pilots who are interested in flying as safety pilot.

 Do you have a recommended reading list for the Instrument Rating student?